jarrenbr/PhD-Dissertation/README.md

 # Purpose
 This repository serves as an overview of my doctoral work.
-"Dissertation Proposal.pdf" is the most comprehensive document of my published and ongoing doctoral work.
-Other progress and work (especially that done after my proposal) will be available at a later date.
+"Dissertation Proposal.pdf" (November 2024) is the most comprehensive document of my published and ongoing doctoral work.
+Subsequent progress and other work will be available at a later date.

 [Google Scholar](https://scholar.google.com/citations?user=xncWH7MAAAAJ)